Neonatal alloimmune thrombocytopenia: Invasive management

 Fetal blood sampling from the umbilical cord and intrauterine platelet transfusion was the first antenatal treatment for NAIT to prevent intracerebral hemorrhage.
 However, this is no longer recommended routinely because of the serious risk of harms.
 Cordocentesis in the presence of a low platelet count may lead to serious complications, these included slowing of the baby's heart (fetal bradycardia), tamponade of the cord, and bleeding complications in the baby, including exsanguination.
 Fetal blood sampling is estimated to cause death of the baby in 1.3% of procedures, however the incidence varies significantly from center to center.
 With an overall risk of death of the fetus due to the repeated procedures of about 3% (17 deaths out of 485 pregnancies).

 In addition, given the short life span of transfused platelets, transfusions are needed regularly, increasing the overall risk of death of the baby.
 If intrauterine platelet transfusions are performed, they are generally repeated weekly (platelet lifespan after transfusion is approximately 8 to 10 days).
-Platelets administered to the fetus must be negative for the culprit antigen (often -1a, as stated above).
+Platelets administered to the fetus must be negative for the culprit antigen (often HPA-1a, as stated above).
 Many blood suppliers (such as American Red Cross; NHS Blood and Transplant; United Blood Services) have identified -1a and 5b negative donors.
 An alternative donor is a mother who is, of course, negative for the culprit antigen.
 However, she must meet general criteria for donation and platelets received from the mother must be washed to remove the offending alloantibody and irradiated to reduce the risk of graft-versus-host disease.
 If platelet transfusions are needed urgently, incompatible platelets may be used, with the understanding that they may be less effective and that the administration of any blood product carries risk.